karinavdo/RiddleOfLiteraryQuality/docs/05_03_010_companion_chart_3-1_NL_4-5_10 most versus least literary.md

 ---
-title: "Figure 3.1: The ten novels with the highest and lowest scores for literary quality, Cluster Analysis (100 most frequent words)"
+title: "Figure 3.1: The ten novels with the highest and lowest scores for literary quality"

 ---